techidock/open-source/channel_area/README.md

 The markers themselves can be hidden or shown with the **Show Vectors** checkbox found on the **Display** tab of the Properties menu.
 This tab also lists **Show Bounding Box** and measurement options alongside the other display toggles.
 Uploaded reference images appear with a dashed black outline so you can see their boundaries while positioning them.
 Use the image icon in section 5 of the left toolbar to open the **Image Tools** panel.
 The first button there uploads a file and additional controls let you move and scale the picture.
 Section 6 hosts a canvas icon that opens the **Canvas Tools** panel.
-This floating menu contains five tool slots for future features and behaves like the other panels.
+This floating menu matches the left bar width and now includes a **Copy Image** button along with five placeholder tool slots.

 A button at the top left reveals a slide-out menu containing **New Channel**, **Manage Shapes** and **Setup**.
 The menu automatically closes once you choose